 - a 5-gallon collapsible water jug or the like

-The metal fence post sits on top of the legs (see images below) and the filled 5-gallon water jug sits on top of the fence post.
+The metal fence post sits on top of the legs.
+The filled 5-gallon water jug sits on top of the fence post.

-Both Camp Addict Co-Founders Kelly and Marshall have used this exact setup to secure their Renogy 100-watt portable solar panels whenever the wind kicks up.
+Both Camp Addict Co-Founders Kelly and Marshall use this exact setup to secure their Renogy 100-watt portable solar panels.

-This system has worked in some pretty extreme winds and we have yet to experience solar panel flipping (knock on wood).
+This has worked in some pretty extreme winds.
+We have yet to experience solar panel flipping using this method.